Antibody Barriers Project

 One of our major research projects is advancing the science of transplantation to overcome antibody barriers to immediate and long-term transplant success.

-Many transplant candidates develop antibodies against human leukocyte antigen because of past exposure to foreign forms of this antigen, through pregnancy, a blood transfusion or a previous (failed) kidney transplant, for example.
-These antibodies can be a major barrier to transplant success, with 1 in 3 kidney transplant candidates having antibodies at the time of transplant that may attack the transplanted organ.
+Many transplant candidates develop antibodies against human leukocyte antigen because of past exposure to foreign forms of this antigen, such as through pregnancy, a blood transfusion or a previous kidney transplant that failed.
+At the time of transplant, 1 in 3 kidney transplant candidates has antibodies that may attack the graft.

 Focus areas

-Ongoing research in this project on antibody barriers includes:
+Ongoing research includes:

-- Studying how antibody development after transplantation affects graft function
+• Studying how antibody development after transplantation affects graft function.

-- Investigating the cells responsible for producing damaging antibodies
+• Investigating the cells responsible for producing damaging antibodies.

-- Developing new testing methods and new agents to prevent antibody formation
+• Developing new testing methods and new agents to prevent antibody formation.

 Outcomes